 The advent of the automobile put the brakes on the trolley service in 1919.
-That is until Alan Barnett and the folks at the Indiana Railway Museum (IRM) resurrected the idea in 1987.
+That is, until Barnett and the folks at the Indiana Railway Museum resurrected the idea in 1987.
 They were able to find Trolley Car #313 from Portugal, the closest thing they could find to the original 1903 car.

-Now the train (trolley) will be pulling back into the station, literally, thanks to a partnership between the resort and the Indiana Railway Museum.
-IRM General Manager Rick Olsen worked with the Indiana Department of Transportation to draw up plans to redo the original track and secured a $200,000 grant.
+The trolley is making rounds again, thanks to a partnership between the resort and the Indiana Railway Museum.
+The museum worked with the Indiana Department of Transportation to draw up plans to redo the original track and secured a $200,000 grant.